PaddlePaddle/PaddleVideo/docs/en/model_zoo/recognition/attention_lstm.md

                                 -o inference/AttentionLSTM
 ```

-The above command will generate the model structure file `TSN.pdmodel` and the model weight file `TSN.pdiparams` required for prediction.
+The above command will generate the model structure file `AttentionLSTM.pdmodel` and the model weight file `AttentionLSTM.pdiparams` required for prediction.

 For the meaning of each parameter, please refer to [Model Reasoning Method](https://github.com/PaddlePaddle/PaddleVideo/blob/release/2.0/docs/zh-CN/start.md#2-Model Reasoning)